50 Best Foods for Women

 Cod is a great source of omega-3s while being low in mercury—making this fish super pregnancy-friendly.
 That's because the omega-3s found in fish are essential to developing proper brain function in babies.
 An observational study published in the American Journal of Epidemiology found that moms who ate the FDA-recommended three servings of fish per week during their pregnancies birthed babies who had higher IQs and less inattention, hyperactivity, and autism symptoms than those who consumed the least amount of fish—regardless of the amount of mercury present in the fish.
 Researchers attribute these positive neurological benefits to DHA, one of the omega-3s in fish that is important in building neurons and cell membranes.

 Foods To Get You Through Menopause

 Cramps, mood swings, bloating, and persistent fatigue due to a lack of sleep are just a few of the symptoms every woman will go through during menopause—and they're not much fun.
 Studies link the debilitating symptoms of menopause to the decline in levels of estrogen as your ovaries stop producing hormones.
 These foods have been found to lessen some of these severe symptoms to help you age gracefully.

-Sheila Kingsbury, N.D., chair of the Botanical Medicine Department at Bastyr University explains, “Sage has been passed down from generation to generation in Western herbal tradition as the sure-fire cure for hot flashes.”
-And now, one of the first clinical trials to test this ancient method published results in the journal, Advances in Therapy, confirming that treating menopausal women with a once-daily tablet of fresh sage leaves for 8 weeks significantly decreases the average number of mild hot flushes by 46% and very severe flushes by 100%.
-“Sage was also used in Native American cultures to clear negative energy so it may help ease some of the irrational fears that can cycle through your head during menopause,” says herbalist Margi Flint, author of The Practicing Herbalist.
+Sheila Kingsbury, N.D., chair of the Botanical Medicine Department at Bastyr University explains, "Sage has been passed down from generation to generation in Western herbal tradition as the sure-fire cure for hot flashes."
+One of the first clinical trials to test this ancient method published results in the journal, Advances in Therapy, confirming that treating menopausal women with a once-daily tablet of fresh sage leaves for 8 weeks significantly decreases the average number of mild hot flushes by 46 percent and very severe flushes by 100 percent.
+"Sage was also used in Native American cultures to clear negative energy so it may help ease some of the irrational fears that can cycle through your head during menopause," says herbalist Margi Flint, author of The Practicing Herbalist.